 Most every field within a LinkedIn profile is searchable by keyword by LinkedIn users.
 The graphic shows several fields within a profile where key word optimized sentences can be placed.
 The Summary and Position Description fields allow for the most use specified characters.

-Is your LinkedIn profile optimized for increased “searchability”?
+How to optimize your LinkedIn profile for increased searchability

 Working through a “Listening To The Market” exercise may help.
 This is a multiple step research and matching process that involves: